Autódromo Monterrey

-The Autódromo Monterrey is a racetrack in Apodaca, Nuevo León, México, in the Monterrey metropolitan area.
+The Autódromo Monterrey is a racetrack in Apodaca, Nuevo León, Mexico, in the Monterrey metropolitan area.
 The track currently is operated by DIPSA and host races for NASCAR México, drag racing, karting and Volks races.

 History

 The track is located front the Del Norte International Airport.
 The Autódromo was inaugurated in 1970 by Filiberto Jiménez.
 In the 1970s, 500 km of Monterrey was the main event in this circuit.

 Layout

 The track has a long straight (used for drag racing), followed by a chicane (turn 1) which takes the drivers to a hairpin turn.
 Turn 6 is another chicane, together with T1 was added later.
 Originally the last curve was a banking turn, now used in the short layout.
 In the long version there is a bypass that conducts to the second part of this turn.

-There is a second course called El Frijol for its bean's shape.
+There is a second course called El Frijol for its bean shape.
 This is a Dogleg oval 0.994 mi in length.
 In this course the first turn is flat and the second is a banking turn.